-Below, you'll find 18 ideas, trends, and thoughts that our editors are excited to see more of in 2020.
+Below, you'll find 18 ideas, trends, and thoughts that our editors are excited to see more of this year.
 From décor moments we're obsessed with to practices we can't wait to see couples borrow, we're revealing our best secrets.
 And not to brag, but we kind of know our stuff.
 We look at wedding pictures all...year...long, after all.

 In short: These are the ideas that could take your wedding from "cool wedding" to "wedding of the year" (or decade).
 We hope these ideas inspire you to create some of your own.
 We'll be right here, ready to compliment your creativity once you do.

 Art is a big theme in weddings this year.
 From invitations featuring one-of-a-kind logos to creative installations at ceremony and reception sites, couples are looking to the art world to present a new take on traditional wedding décor.
 Our editors are totally here for it, as are wedding planners, who say they love finding inspiration in art exhibitions, galleries, and fashion shows.
 See what other ideas they have here.

 You'll hear us talk a lot about guest experience—and that's because it's so important.
 If you want your wedding to be a night to remember, consider surprising everyone with something really unexpected.
 You can accomplish this on any scale, so chat with your partner about what makes sense for you, your wedding, and your budget.
 And don't be afraid to think outside the box: From renting an actual Ferris wheel (yes, really) to hiring special performers (think synchronized swimmers and a bubble-ologist), we feel confident that you can dream up something that's perfect for you.